A better way to train your team.

 Here are key areas in your business that will benefit when you make smart investments in leadership development:

 Done right, leadership development enables your company to establish and keep competitive advantage.
 Good leaders inspire people to deliver excellent performance.
 With the right training, these professionals also tend to formulate and execute effective strategies that help move their companies forward.
-In an oft-cited study that showed a strong correlation between talent development and corporate stock prices, McBassi & Company said:
+In an oft-cited study by McBassi that showed a strong correlation between talent development and corporate stock prices, McBassi & Company said:

 Superior human capital management is an extremely powerful predictor of an organization’s ability to outperform its competition.